datalatte-ai/.github/profile/README.md

 Project Layout
 --------------

-./solidity: the core implementation of the Datalatte protocol, including the KG data model and XP token logic.
+> ./solidity: the core implementation of the Datalatte protocol, including the KG data model and XP token logic.

-./typescript: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with Datalatte.
+> ./JS: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with Datalatte.

-./swift: implementation of our Swift package, also wrapping the core Solidity implementation (via a C-compatible FFI), suitable for incorporating Datalatte as an XCode dependency.

-./design: documents describing Datalatte data structures and protocols in generalized terms.
+> ./design: documents describing Datalatte data structures and protocols in generalized terms.

 License
 -------